Not to be confused with the other nearby Peak 13510 ft

 To the southeast, you will see the jagged summits of the Grenadier Range.

-Once you reach the 12500 ft saddle, Peak 13510 ft comes to view to the northwest.
+Once you reach the 12500 ft saddle, Bridal Peak comes to view to the northwest.

 Red Mountain #3 can be seen to the northeast.
 A small portion of Route 550 may also be visible far below.

 A big plateau with a hilly surface opens up to the west.
 Columbine Lake remains hidden behind the hills.
-Small stream create a number of valleys among the hills.
+Small streams create a number of valleys among the hills.

 The trail heads west toward Columbine Lake.
-I actually lost the trail but the route to the summit of Peak 13510 ft was clear.
-I hiked the grassy surface of the plateau to reach a 13058 ft saddle at the base of the southwestern ridgeline of Peak 13510 ft.
+I actually lost the trail but the route to the summit of Bridal Peak was clear.
+I hiked the grassy surface of the plateau to reach a 13058 ft saddle at the base of the southwestern ridgeline of Bridal Peak.